Last updated on February 17th, 2026

-Looking for some fun and free things to do in Vegas with kids?
+Looking for some fun and free things to do in Las Vegas with kids?

 I am so excited to share all our favorite free kids activities in Las Vegas with you!
 Some are the popular “tourist attractions,” and others are hidden spots only the locals typically know about.

-Top 5 Picks: Free Kids Activities Las Vegas
+Top 5 Picks: Free Things to Do in Las Vegas with Kids

-If you are just looking for a quick list of the can’t miss, very best things to do in Vegas with kids, I am here to help!
-Here are our Top 5 recommendations.
+If you are just looking for a quick list of the can’t miss, very best free things to do in Vegas with kids, here are our Top 5 recommendations.

-► Check out the stunning seasonal display at the Conservatory and Botanical Gardens at the Bellagio Las Vegas, and while you’re there step outside to catch the Bellagio Fountains Show, too!
+► Check out the stunning seasonal display at the Conservatory and Botanical Gardens at the Bellagio Las Vegas.
+And while you’re there, step outside to catch the Bellagio Fountain Show, too!

 ► Say hello to a flock of flamingos and other wildlife at The Flamingo Wildlife Habitat.